 Remote work has become a cornerstone of the modern workplace, offering a range of benefits for both employees and employers.
 A study by the Bureau of Labor Statistics highlights that remote workers can be just as productive as their in-office counterparts, if not more so.
 This shift not only enhances work-life balance but also opens up a global talent pool for companies, allowing them to hire the best regardless of location.

 Remote work eliminates the daily commute, saving employees time and reducing stress, which can lead to increased productivity.
-A Stanford study found that remote workers were 13% more productive compared to their in-office peers.
+A Stanford randomized controlled trial published in Nature (Bloom, Han, Liang, 2024) found hybrid work had zero negative effect on performance, with a 33% reduction in employee turnover — the largest RCT of hybrid work among university-educated professionals.
 This productivity boost is attributed to quieter work environments, fewer office distractions, and the ability to create a personalized workspace that can lead to better focus and efficiency.

 - Employees save time and energy by not commuting